How to Deal With a Real Estate Bidding War

 Non-Contingent Offers Are The Best

-The buyer has to be able to get funding for the offer they make.
-The buyer may include contingencies in the offer that you are not eager to agree to.
+The buyer must be able to get funding for their offer.
+The buyer may include contingencies in the offer you are not eager to accept.

-Your home may not even be worth the money being offered – which means the appraisal could come in low, causing the lender not to finance what the buyer has requested.
+Your home may not even be worth the money being offered, which means the appraisal could be low, causing the lender not to finance what the buyer has requested.

 Of course, you want to sell your home for what it is worth.
-The highest offer may be high in relation to the other proposals made, but if it reflects the value of your home better than the lower offers, it really might be the obvious choice.
+The highest offer may be higher than the other proposals, but if it better reflects the value of your home than the lower offers, it really might be the obvious choice.

 Cash is King

-When there are bidding wars on houses, a significant cash offer can be highly appealing.
+A significant cash offer can be highly appealing when bidding wars on houses.
 With bidding wars in real estate, the odds of a home appraising when selling for $50,000-$150,000 over the asking price become slimmer.

-A cash offer takes much worry off the table for a home seller.
-There is no need to worry about a buyer getting a mortgage or the home appraising.
+A cash offer removes much worry for a home seller.
+There is no need to worry about a buyer getting a mortgage or the home’s appraisal.

-A cash offer can be appealing because you can skip all the steps required when the buyer is paying with a loan.
+A cash offer can be appealing because you can skip all the steps required when the buyer pays with a loan.
 The sale can close much faster, and you do not need to worry about the home appraiser coming in low.

-Some sellers consider a cash offer ideal because of its convenience and are willing to take a lower cash offer over a higher offer where the buyer will be getting a loan.
+Some sellers consider a cash offer ideal because of its convenience and are willing to take a lower cash offer over a higher offer where the buyer will get a loan.

-If you’ve benefited from multiple offers in a bidding war and have a cash offer a little less than a financed bid, it makes sense to choose cash.
-There is a reason why they say “cash is king.”
+If you’ve benefited from multiple offers in a bidding war and have a cash offer that is a little less than a financed bid, it makes sense to choose cash.
+There is a reason why they say, “Cash is king.”

 An Appraisal Gap Clause is The Next Best Thing

-Let’s face it; most buyers can’t pay cash for a home.
+Let’s face it: most buyers can’t pay cash for a home.
 What’s the next best thing?
-That would be having an appraisal gap guarantee clause inserted into the real estate contract.
+Having an appraisal gap guarantee clause inserted into the real estate contract.

-For example, if the home is selling for $650,000, but the appraisal comes in at $625,000, the buyer would need to put up additional monies to satisfy the lender.
+For example, if the home sells for $650,000, but the appraisal comes in at $625,000, the buyer would need to put up additional monies to satisfy the lender.

 Is The Buyer Waiving The Home Inspection?

-When buyers have lost out on bidding wars on other houses, they start to do crazy things.
+When buyers lose out on bidding wars on other houses, they start doing crazy things.
 One of them is waiving their right to a property inspection.
 For some sellers, this is a godsend.

 If you have an older home with deferred maintenance issues, an offer without a home inspection contingency should be given a lot of weight.